-The LOVESEVA Collective is a non-profit collaboration between Indian and international spiritual teachers, pastors, and healers that seeks to help people deepen their connection to the God of their understanding while promoting personal freedom, equality, wellbeing, service and love.
+The LOVESEVA Collective is a non-profit collaboration between international spiritual teachers, pastors, and healers that seeks to help people deepen their connection to the God of their understanding while promoting personal freedom, equality, wellbeing, service, and love.
+Currently we have two main fronts: INDIA and Southern California.

-Based in Pune, India, LOVESEVA is the brainchild of David along with Adriana Rizzolo, Amol Choudhari and Varsha Choudhari.
-Adriana and David both have longstanding friendships with Amol and Varsha and both have deep roots in India.
+Based in Pune, India, LOVESEVA INDIA is the brainchild of David Harshada Wagner, Adriana Rizzolo, Amol Choudhari, and Varsha Choudhari.
+Adriana and David both are well known and respected teachers of yoga and practical spirituality have longstanding friendships with Amol and Varsha and both have deep roots in India.
+The aim is to provide a bridge between David and Adriana’s communities of western students with the people they’re serving in India.

 Love God, Serve Each Other.
 Serve God, Love Each Other.